〰️ OSTA's Mission 〰️

 OSTA connects, advocates, educates, promotes, and supports the Oregon substitute teacher community and nurtures substitutes to achieve the highest standards of integrity and professional ethics.
 With consistency, and substance we promote the welfare and education of every Oregon student, and Oregon teachers through the active cultivation of connectedness throughout the state.
 Founded in significant experience, backed by contemporary academic research, factual data, and objective information OSTA advocates in government, districts, and the broader community to effect positive change in the profession and Oregon education culture.

 Do you ever feel that people don’t understand what being a substitute teacher really means?
-Sharing our experiences can greatly help improve support for substitutes.
-Email us at ostasubs@hotmail.com if you need support.
-Join and come to Office Hours to provide it.
-We meet every Thursday all year round.
+Sharing your experiences and improve support for substitutes.
+Email us at ostasubs@hotmail.com.
+Join us at Office Hours to provide it.

-Together, we stay healthy and whole for Oregon students.
+Stay healthy and whole for Oregon students.

 join or renew for access to Sacred office hours zoom link